Star Destroyer: Concept and design

 Various concept art for a new class of Star Destroyers was created in the development of The Force Awakens, with a finalized designed — drawn by VFX art director James Clyne — approved in July 2014.
 Clyne had experimented with using negative spaces in creating the Star Destroyer, similar to his earlier work on Star Trek Into Darkness.
-He said he had fun fun working on it as director J. J. Abrams was heavily involved in the process and offered suggestions.
+He said he had fun working on it as director J. J. Abrams was heavily involved in the process and offered suggestions.
 Clyne also drew concept art for the Finalizers hangar, and when it came time to build the set at Pinewood Studios, he relocated there for a month to supervise the construction.

 Depiction

 Resurgent-class Star Destroyers are described in background literature as a clear violation of the treaties between the New Republic and the First Order.
-The development of such capital ships was kept a secret for many years by the First Order and were constructed deep within the Unknown Regions, but once they became aware General Leia and the Resistance went to great lengths to track and report on such vessels to the New Republic.
-However, Leia was considered a warmonger by many in the Senate and so her warnings were dismissed until it was too late.
+The development of such capital ships is kept a secret for many years by the First Order — constructed deep within the Unknown Regions — but once they become aware General Leia and the Resistance go to great lengths to track and report on such vessels to the New Republic.
+However, Leia is considered a warmonger by many in the Senate and so her warnings are dismissed until it is too late.

 While evoking the traditional Imperial-class Star Destroyer, the Resurgent-class is said within Star Wars literature to incorporate a number of fixes to the former's design flaws.
-These include a less-exposed command bridge with an emergency backup in case it's destroyed; better-defended shield generators; and a larger fighter complement that can be more quickly launched from dorsal flight decks and side hangers.
+These include a less-exposed command bridge with an emergency backup in case it is destroyed; better-defended shield generators; and a larger fighter complement that can be more quickly launched from dorsal flight decks and side hangers.
 The ship's turbolasers, powerful enough to slug it out with capital ships or reduce planetary surfaces to molten slag, have greater firepower and faster recharge rates than Imperial models thanks to the use of Kyber focusing crystals.
 For planetary assaults, the ship carries a full legion of over 8,000 stormtroopers and over a hundred assault vehicles, including walkers.
 While lacking the resources to produce as many of these ships as once served the Empire, the Resurgent-class is nevertheless meant to symbolize the First Order's power and return to Imperial glory.

 The Finalizer features as the command ship for both Kylo Ren and General Hux during their journeys in The Force Awakens and Star Wars: The Last Jedi (2017).
-However, sometime before as the events of Star Wars: The Rise of Skywalker (2019), Resistance hero Finn managed to sneak aboard and severely damaged the ship.
-This forced Ren to transfer his command over to a new Resurgent-class Star Destroyer, the Steadfast, and reduced Hux to a junior member of the First Order Supreme Council.
+However, sometime before as the events of Star Wars: The Rise of Skywalker (2019), Resistance hero Finn manages to sneak aboard and severely damaged the ship.
+This forces Ren to transfer his command over to a new Resurgent-class Star Destroyer, the Steadfast, and reduces Hux to a junior member of the First Order Supreme Council.